 ME-163 Komet.
 It was a rocket fighter armed with two 30mm cannon or ten short ranged upward-firing single-use guns.
 It was designed to kill bombers with just a couple of hits and during its powered flight phase, moved too quickly to be targeted by the prop driven Allied planes.
 However, it only had enough fuel for about 7 minutes of powered flight and once it expended its fuel, it was a nearly helpless glider.

-The Soviet Union produced a literal example.
+The Soviet Union produced an example.
 The 2B1 Oka was the largest self-propelled artillery piece ever built, and could fire a 420mm nuclear projectile from it's 65-foot-long barrel up to 28 miles downrange.
 Unfortunately, the recoil of such a monster cannon was too powerful, damaging the gun mount, snapping the treads, and tearing up the transmission.
 Assuming it even could fire a second shot, it would be effectively a stationary artillery piece.

-Traditionally, archers in many armies did not wear any armour, partly because it would have interfered with their movements and also because they generally could not afford it.
+Traditionally, archers in many armies did not wear any armor, partly because it would have interfered with their movements and also because they generally could not afford it.
 A particularly well-off bowman might be able to go into battle with a sword and buckler, a breastplate, and a helmet of some sort; most went off to fight with little more than a knife and the clothes on their back (and sometimes even less than that).
 Suffice to say, archers tended to get slaughtered if the fight came to them.

 In a way, elephants are this; they're extremely powerful, and fairly fast as well.
 Yet due to Square/Cube Law, tripping can greatly injure them.

 War Elephants are not much better.
 Sure, they seem like they would be a Mighty Glacier at the very least, able to suck up lots of arrows and trample enemies, but they scare VERY easily, uncontrollably running away, often through friendly lines.